Storage

 “This groundbreaking project transforms battery storage in Australia, marking a significant milestone in the development of long-duration energy storage and enhancing the reliability and resilience of the national energy system,” said Daniel Belton, the CEO of RWE Renewables Australia.

-RWE says Australia is one of its focus markets, and is developing a portfolio of wind, solar, and battery storage projects across the country, including the 1 GW Theodore wind project which last weekend was named a winner of the latest tender held by the federal government’s Capacity Investment Scheme.
+RWE says Australia is one of its focus markets, and it is developing a portfolio of wind, solar, and battery storage projects across the country, including the 1 GW Theodore wind project which last weekend was named a winner of the latest tender held by the federal government’s Capacity Investment Scheme.

 That project, located near Gladstone, is currently working through the federal EPBC process, and is negotiating off-take agreements, including with Queensland state owned utility Stanwell.